Macro Reference

 Use this to link frontend actions with postback responses.
 Always use a unique ymid per event.

-Your main Monetag zone ID — the same one passed to the SDK when initializing:
+Your main Monetag zone ID — the one passed to the SDK during initialization:

 Use this to distinguish between monetized apps or SDK.